-I am the author of Untimely Democracy: The Politics of Progress after Slavery (Oxford University Press, September 2017).
+I am the author of Untimely Democracy: The Politics of Progress after Slavery (Oxford University Press, forthcoming October 2017).
 Reading the postbellum writings of American authors and activists as political theory in narrative form, the book recovers one of the bleakest periods in the nation’s racial history as a vibrant site for expanding our sense of what democracy can make possible.
 Beyond this study, I have published articles and essays on the humanities, citizenship, teaching and learning, American and African American literature, and film in such journals as Callaloo, African American Review, J19: The Journal of Nineteenth-Century Americanists, and Pedagogy.
-I am now at the early stages of two book projects: a cultural history of revenge in the Reconstruction period, and a comparative study of the lives and works of William Faulkner and W. E. B. Du Bois in the long Civil Rights era.
+I am now at the early stages of a cultural history of race and revenge in the Reconstruction period.
 For more on my research, click here.

 I received my BA in English and Spanish from the University of Notre Dame and my MA and PhD in English from Northwestern University, where I was awarded the Jean H. Hagstrum Prize for Best Dissertation in 2012.
 My CV is available here.

 Banner Image: Detail, W. E. B. Du Bois, “A. D. 2150” (written c.
 1924, revised 1950), W. E. B. Du Bois Papers (MS 312).
 Special Collections and University Archives, University of Massachusetts Amherst Libraries.